PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/pagination.md

 The `where` and `sortedBy` arguments should have strictly defined graphQL schema types that pertain to filtering and sorting logic allowed on the connection they exist on.

-The `where` field should be a graphQL input that should be named using syntax `<capitalized_parent_type><capitalized_connection_name>WhereInput`.
+The `where` field should be a graphQL input that should be named according to syntax `<capitalized_parent_type><capitalized_connection_name>WhereInput`.
 So, for `User.posts` it will be named `UserPostsWhereInput` and for `Query.posts` it will be named `QueryPostsWhereInput`.
-Each field you want to allow filtering on should be defined in this input type.
+Each field we want to allow filtering on should be defined in this input type.
 Each field should be a graphQL input that specifies all filter actions allowed for that field.
 If we want to allow filtering on fields that exist on a nested structure within the connection's domain model, then we follow the previous approach recursively for all such fields.

-The `sortedBy` field should be graphQL input that should be named using syntax `<capitalized_parent_type><capitalized_connection_name>SortedByInput`.
+The `sortedBy` field should be graphQL input that should be named according to syntax `<capitalized_parent_type><capitalized_connection_name>SortedByInput`.
 So, for `User.posts` it will be named `UserPostsSortedByInput` and for `Query.posts` it will be named `QueryPostsSortedByInput`.
 Since, it doesn't make sense to allow sorting on more than one field in one request, each of these inputs should be annotated with graphQL's `oneOf` directive so that only one of the sort fields could be used at any time.
 Each field we want to allow sorting on should be defined in this input type.
 Each field should be the graphQL enum `SortedByOrder` that specifies the sort order for that field.
 If we want to allow sorting on fields that exist on a nested structure within the connection's domain model, then we follow the previous approach recursively for all such fields.

-Naming conventions for fields within the `where` and `sortedBy` arguments can be understood by taking a look at the following schema implementations below:-
+Naming conventions for schema fields related to the `where` and `sortedBy` connection arguments can be understood by taking a look at the following schema implementations below:-

 ## Filtering and sorting on non root Query field connections:-